pageboard/pagecut/README.md

 ### Methods

-- plugin(coed)
-  returns a plugin object, optional.
 - from(dom)
   returns block's data from a given DOM Node for edition.
 - to(data)
   returns DOM for edition from a block's data.
   Nodes with editable content must have a `block-content` attribute.
+- plugin(coed)
+  returns a plugin object, optional.
-- output(data, content)
+- output(coed, data, content)
   returns DOM for publication from block's data and content.
   Here `content[name]` is the node having the `block-content` attribute.